Clex1o1/alexander/content/blog/_2025-04-04-lets-leadership-as-a-feeling.md

 date: 2025-04-04T00:00:00.000Z
 ---

-# Leadership as a Feeling: My Personal Philosophy

 **Hello again!
 It’s been quite a while...**

 Let’s talk about something that’s been on my mind for years—and even more so over the past few months: **Leadership.**